architkansal/architkansal.github.io/_posts/2018-10-05-Discriminatory-Scatternet.md

 background.
 The structuring elements and their values are set heuristically for both dilation and erosion operations.

 Below image depicts dilation-erosion based manifold separation technique on a deformed template displayed in the first row.
-Next, each of the columns (from top to bottom) consists of dilated version of template followed by hole-filled version of dilated template followed by eroded version of the dilated-hole-filled template which are finally used to extract foreground objects of interest as displayed in the last row.
+In second row, each of the columns (from top to bottom) consists of dilated version of template followed by hole-filled version of dilated template followed by eroded version of the dilated-hole-filled template which are finally used to extract foreground objects of interest as displayed in the last row.
 The structuring element used for dilation and erosion operation are different for each column.
 This signifies the effect of choosing the correct structing element and its impact on the manifold separation process.